dufferzafar/tagtool/Readme.md

 ## tagfix

 Tagfix is a script that uses the available tagtool commands as building blocks and performs multiple cleaning operation on files in one pass.
-If you download music from sites like [songspk](http://songspk.cc/), [djmaza](www.djmaza.info/) etc. then this script is for you.
-It removes all mention of these websites from the tags.
+If you download music from sites like [songspk](http://songspk.cc/) and [djmaza](http://www.djmaza.info/), this script is for you.
+It removes all mentions of these websites from the tags.